DSheirer/sdrtrunk/README.md

 If you're interested in modifying and/or compiling the source code, please follow these instructions to use gradle to compile the code.

 ## Build the project
 sdrtrunk uses the gradle build system.
-This requires OpenJDK 11 or higher installed on your local compuber.
+This requires OpenJDK 13 or higher installed on your local computer.
 Use the gradle wrapper to build the source code:

 ### Linux
 ```